Generic Name: sotalol (SOE-ta-lol)

 - if you have allergies to medicines, foods, or other substances

-- if you have breathing or lung problems (eg, chronic obstructive pulmonary disorder [COPD], asthma); an overactive thyroid; kidney problems; diabetes; blood flow problems; a tumor on your adrenal gland; loss of appetite; increased thirst; or severe or persistent diarrhea, sweating, or vomiting
+- if you have breathing or lung problems (eg, chronic obstructive pulmonary disorder [COPD], an overactive thyroid, kidney problems, diabetes, blood flow problems, or a tumor on your adrenal gland

-- if you have a history of other heart problems (eg, heart failure, slow or irregular heartbeat, a recent heart attack), blood electrolyte problems (eg, low blood potassium or magnesium levels), problems with the acid or base levels in your body, or episodes of low blood sugar
+- if you have a history of other heart problems (eg, heart failure, slow or irregular heartbeat, a recent heart attack), blood electrolyte problems (eg, low blood potassium or magnesium levels), low blood pressure, problems with the acid or base levels in your body, or episodes of low blood sugar

 - if you are scheduled for surgery

 Some MEDICINES MAY INTERACT with sotalol.
 Tell your health care provider if you are taking any other medicines, especially any of the following: